SAP-samples/ui5-cap-event-app/README.md

 While the client-side part of the project can of course be debugged inside the browser, we have prepared two ways of debugging the Node.js part of the app easily.

 When debugging the client-side code, you can directly debug the original TypeScript code, which is supplied via sourcemaps (need to be enabled in the browser's developer console).
-If the browser doesn't automatically jump to the TypeScript code when setting breakpoints, use e.g. Ctrl+P in Chrome to open the *.ts file you want to debug.
+If the browser doesn't automatically jump to the TypeScript code when setting breakpoints, use e.g. Ctrl+P inside the Chrome developer tools to open the *.ts file you want to debug.

 The two options for debugging the Node.js part of the app are: